 Silver Forge Farm CSA Season 2024: Expectations and Goals

-We will do our best to provide you with one dozen eggs a week from our pastured hens in every share.
-Our laying flock consists of Red Stars (a cross between Rhode Island Reds and Delawares) which lay light brown eggs and Americaunas which lay the beautiful green eggs we’ve become famous for.
+We will do our best to provide you with one or two dozen eggs a week from our pastured hens in every share.
+Our laying flock consists of Red Stars (a cross between Rhode Island Reds and Delawares) which lay light brown eggs with dark yellow yolks.
 You can’t buy eggs in the grocery store that come from chickens more free range than ours.
-During the high point of the season you may get double the eggs in your shares.
+During the high point of the season you may get two dozen eggs in your shares.
 Extra eggs if available by the dozen at a discounted price to shareholders during pick up each week depending on the hens production.

 Spring Planting and Harvest:

 We will be starting our growing season off with several radish varieties, including our favorite, d’avignon or French breakfast radishes.
 We will also be growing hakurei salad turnips – sweet and crisp, use them as you would radishes.
 Beets will be going into the ground, both for their sweet roots and delicious greens.
 Swiss chard will be sown and harvested now along with baby kale for our baby braising/stir fry mix, as well as for mature harvests throughout the season.
 We will have the first of the spring salad mix up and growing, as well as mache, arugula, broccoli rabe, mustard greens, and escarole.
 Head lettuces will be set out every few weeks while the nights stay cool.
 Spinach will be coming up – blanch and freeze what you can’t eat right away, as its spring season is all too short.
 We have several fall planted beds of carrots we will be hoping to harvest in early spring as well.
 Check the sheep pasture for new additions when the season begins, we are hoping for some lambs as we expand our flock of Shetland sheep.